-- Reduced Emissions: In traditional systems, a larger volume of refrigerant water heat pumps reduce the likelihood of leaks, consequently reducing overall greenhouse gas emissions. - could release the refrigerant into the living space. - As Monoblock heat pumps come pre-charged with refrigerant, there is no leaks meaning a safer, more environmentally conscious choice.
+- Reduced Emissions: In traditional systems, a larger volume of refrigerant circulates throughout the system, increasing the risk of leaks that can release harmful refrigerants into the atmosphere, contributing to the greenhouse gas effect.
+By using a closed-loop design with a smaller refrigerant volume, air-towater heat pumps reduce the likelihood of leaks, consequently reducing overall greenhouse gas emissions. - Reduced Risk to Occupants: The smaller volume of refrigerant used in air-towater heat pumps also reduces the risk of exposure to harmful refrigerants for occupants.
+This is because the refrigerant is confined within the closed loop of the refrigeration circuit in the outdoor unit, minimizing the chance of leaks that could release the refrigerant into the living space. - As Monoblock heat pumps come pre-charged with refrigerant, there is no refrigerant connections being made in the heat pump, there is little danger of leaks meaning a safer, more environmentally conscious choice.